The Background

 Thus came Kinetic's wide Pride,

 the runaway success TVS Scooty and the latest LML Trendy.
-Meanwhile the
+Meanwhile

-spirited response.
+out with a spirited response.
 Thus was born the Bajaj SPIRIT scooterette.

 |